kroger/genosmus/_marcos/musb14.md

 1. Antokoletz, Elliott.
 2016.
 "In Defense of Theory and Analysis: A Critical Evaluation of the Discipline and Its Application to Bartók’s Musical Language."
 Musica Theorica 1: 1–25.
 1. Brindle, Reginald Smith.
 1966.
 Serial Composition.
 London: Oxford University Press.
 1. Cook, Nicholas.
 1987.
-“A Guide to Musical Analysis.”
+"A Guide to Musical Analysis."
 New York and London: W. W. Norton & Company.
 1. Cope, David.
 1997.
 Techniques of the Contemporary Composer.
 New York, NY: Schirmer Books.
 1. Dallin, Leon.
 1974.
 Techniques of Twentieth Century Composition: A Guide to the Materials of Modern Music.
 3rd ed.
 Dubuque, Iowa: WM.
 C. Brown Company.